Parent and Carer Resources

 For very young children, five to ten minutes is perhaps all their attention span can cope with.
 As your child gets older and bedtime becomes much more regular, spend as much time as you can spare.

 Take the opportunity to reinforce the fun and enjoyment of reading by choosing a character and then substituting your child’s name.
 Try to bring stories to life in the real world – for example, if you read Mr Wolf’s Pancakes by Jan Fearnley, make pancakes afterwards and talk about the book.

-Tips for reading aloud to your pre-schooler
+Tips for reading to your pre-schooler

 How to manage the transition to school

 ‘It is so important that the reading routine established before children start school continues long after.
 We know for sure that children who are read to after the age of five read for pleasure more often themselves and do better at school in lots of subjects, not just English, all the way through primary and secondary school.’David Reedy, Literacy Expert